shazz/DistributedOpenCL/README.md

  1. Follow the requirements and configration below

- 1. On one slave node of the cluster run:
+ 1. On one or many slave nodes of the cluster run:
  ```bash
  cd node
  sudo python3 service.py
  ```

- 1. on the master node of the cluster run:
+ 1. on the master node (which could be also a slave node) of the cluster run:
  ```bash
  cd samples
  python3 app_<SAMPLE_NAME>.py